intricatecloud/cs5356-docs/docs/unit-1-static-sites/js-practice.md

 1. Use this [Codepen template](https://codepen.io/intricatecloud/pen/RwBBYaP), or the snippet below if you want to do it in an editor.
 2. Read the prompts within the `<script>` section of the Codepen
-3. Using some of the resources below (and some googling), implement the prompts
+3. Using the [Vanilla JS cheat sheet](../resources/vanilla-js-cheatsheet.md) + some googling, implement the prompts

 ```html
 <html>